sagardua297/udacity-data-engineering-nd/Capstone Project/README.md

 - Data is provided as input in the form of CSV files obtained from [Kaggle](https://www.kaggle.com/san089/goodreads-dataset).
 - Input data is stored on local disk and then moved to the Ground Store Bucket on AWS S3.
-- ETL jobs are written in Spark and scheduled in Airflow to run every 10 minutes to process the input data in Ground Store bucket, and move transformed input data to Final Store bucket, from where data is stored into Redshift data warehouse for final processing and running analytic queries.
+- ETL jobs are written in Spark and scheduled in Airflow to run every 10 minutes to perform operations and data quality checks on the input data, and move transformed data to Redshift schemas.

-Below diagram depicts the architecture:
+Below diagram depicts the platform architecture.

 <a href=""><img src="images/Architecture_1.png" align="centre" height="515" width="1600"></a>